 You can define an issue’s test coverage by linking existing test cases to it.

-- Click the Dropdown icon in the issue’s Test Management for Jira section, then click Add Existing Test Case.
+- Click the Dropdown icon in the issue’s Zephyr Scale section, then click Add Existing Test Case.

 - The selection screen appears, where you can select all of the existing test cases you want to add to the Jira issue.